iSHAREScheme/iSHARESatellite/Satellite Guide Markdown/README.md

 # 5. <a id="U_setup"> Initial user setup </a>

-Now that you have installed satellite, to access it first setup a Satellite admin user with following procedure
+The satellite is now installed.
+To access the satellite, first set up a satellite admin user for the keycloak identity provider with the procedure below.

-NOTE: Once you have setup initial user, you can add your colleagues via satellite UI which is very straight forward, so you do not need to follow same procedure for adding other users.
-Also, make sure to secure keycloak environment as per your organization policy so only limited users can login into keycloak admin console.
-Additionally, you can set more stricter password and user policies via keycloak admin console.

 Keycloak URL is accessible over the browser example -  <https://satellite.example.com:8443/auth>.

-Steps for Keycloak user creation
+NOTE: Once you have set up an initial user, you can add your colleagues via satellite UI in a straightofrward manner.
+Therefore, you do not need repeat the keycloak user setup for other users.
+Also, make sure to secure keycloak environment based on your organization policy, to limited users that can log into the keycloak admin console.
+You can set stricter password and user policies via keycloak admin console.

+St

 1. Click on administrator console and login with seeded admin user refer to below screenshots.